moj-analytical-services/user-guidance/source/documentation/data-docs/amazon-s3.md

 The Data Engineering team also manage some buckets that are not shown in the control panel and that are not available to standard users.
 These buckets are used to store incoming raw data, which may be processed or fed into curated data pipelines.
 For more information, contact the Data Engineering team on the [#ask-data-engineering](https://app.slack.com/client/T1PU1AP6D/C8X3PP1TN) Slack channel.

-You can view the data sources you have access to in the control panel.
+You can view the data sources you have access to in the Control Panel __Warehouse data__ tab.

 ### Create a new warehouse data source